Project: EF Camp

 This video (1:20) introduces the educational design concepts of EF CAMP.

-EF Camp’s online landing page.
-This page has a Jumbotron, topics and pedagogy highlights.
+EF Camp’s online landing page including topics and product design highlights.

 Topic landing page.
 The Job Interview Camp is one of the three camps developed in the initial product launch.
 This camp comprises of four topics spanning over four weeks.
 The short duration of camps and skill-specific topics helps students to hone in on developing specific skills in a short timeframe.